-(3) Over \$10,000 in value.
-Contracts for public works construction projects and purchases of goods or services for more than \$10,000 in value, except those for professional services, shall be made on the basis of awarding of contracts to the lowest responsible bidder after advertising for bids has taken place.
+(3) Public works construction projects over \$20,000 in value and non-public works construction project goods or services over \$10,000 in value.
+Contracts for public works construction projects over \$20,000 in value and purchases of non-public works construction project goods or services for more than \$10,000 in value, except those for professional services, shall be made on the basis of awarding of contracts to the lowest responsible bidder after advertising for bids has taken place.
 By a two-thirds vote of the Library Board, this requirement of bidding may be waived.

-(4) Notice requirements for purchases over \$10,000 in value.
+(4) Notice requirements for Public works construction projects over \$20,000 in value and non-public works construction project goods or services over \$10,000 in value.
 Notice inviting bids shall be published on the Library's web page and at least once in a newspaper generally circulated within the city at least ten days prior to the date set for receiving such proposals.
 Provided, however, that where the goods to be purchased are of a specialized nature, the notice may be published in a publication pertaining to those particular goods.
 Such notice shall include a general description of the articles to be purchased or the services to be performed, shall state where bid blanks and specifications may be secured, including the cost, if any, of the specifications, the amount of bid deposit required and the time and location for opening bids.
 The notice shall be placed in a prominent place in the Library.

 (5) Prevailing wages.
 In calling for bids of Library public works projects, the notice shall provide that the general prevailing rate of wages shall be paid for each craft or type of worker needed to perform such work, as provided by statute.
-The prevailing wage rate for Library projects shall be the schedule adopted as an ordinance by the Rolling Meadows City detailing the prevailing wage in June of each year, unless provided otherwise by state law.
+The prevailing wage rate for Library projects shall be the schedule adopted as an ordinance by the Rolling

+Meadows City detailing the prevailing wage in June of each year, unless provided otherwise by state law.